davenquinn/xenoliths/paper/text/figure-captions.md

 and surface outcrops of subduction channel schists in the Mojave province.
 Reconstruction of displaced features such as Salinia batholithic exposures from @Schott1998, @Schott2001, @Chapman2012, and @Dickinson2005 is combined with reconstruction of the evolving slab window and microplate detachment after @Wilson2005.
-The Monterey plate ridge ceased spreading at 20 Ma (Chron 6), which is labeled and corresponds to the similar time label on
+The Monterey plate ridge ceased spreading at 20 Ma, and the labeled age which corresponds to @fig:neogene_sections|b.
-@fig:neogene_sections|b.

 ##isotopes